hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     snmp-server user andy myv3 auth sha cisco priv aes 256 ciscXXXXXXXX snmp-server host inside 10.255.254.1 version 3 andy
     ```

+- <mark style="background: #e0ffff;">Telemetry</mark>
+  - information and/or data
+  - provide <span style="color: #bb6600;">awareness and visibility</span> info what is occurring on the network at any given
+  - core function of the device not to generate security alerts designed to detect unwanted or malicious activity from computer networks
+  - use a <span style="color: #bb6600;">push method</span> which makes it faster than SNMP
+  - advantage over SNMP: <span style="color: #bb6600;">scalability</span>
+  - types of data in telemetry info
+    - flow info: endpoints, protocols, ports, when the flow started, how long the flow was active, etc.
+    - <span style="color: #bb6600;">interpacket variation</span>:
+      - any interpacket variations within the flow, e.g., variation in Time To Live (TTL), IP and TCP flags, payload length, etc
+      - capture variations seen within the flow, such as the packets TTL, IP/TCP flags, and payload length
+    - context details: derived outside the packet header, including variation in buffer utilization, packet drops within a flow, association with tunnel endpoints, etc.
+  - <span style="color: #bb6600;">Model-Driven Telemetry</span>
+    - a new approach for network monitoring
+    - data <span style="color: #bb6600;">streamed</span> from network devices continuously using a push model
+    - provide near real-time access to operational statistics
+    - apps subscribe to specific data items they need
+    - use standard-based YANG data models over NETCONF-YANG
+    - Cisco IOS XE streaming telemetry allows to push data off of the device to an external collector at a much higher frequency, more efficiently, as well as data on-change streaming.
+  - network monitoring solution uses streams and push operational data to provide nnear real-time of activity: <span style="color: #bb6600;">model-driven telemetry</span>
+  - benefit of using telemetry over SNMP to configure new routers for monitoring purposes: <span style="color: #bb6600;">telemetry uses a push method which makes it faster than SNMP</span>
+  - advantage of network telemetry over SNMP pulls: <span style="color: #bb6600;">scalability</span>

 ## Email and Web Security